 The documentation must be a letter from the Dean of Students if the type of your absence is among those listed on their website.
 For other types of absences, the supporting documentation must be emailed to the instructor directly.

-Note: There will be no makeup for missed quizzes.
+Note: There will be no makeup of missed quizzes.

 If you have any concerns about the grading of a particular assignment or exam, you may submit a regrade request via Gradescope.
 You must submit the request within a week from the date the assignment or exam grades are published, or else your request will be turned down.